 Vitamin B additionally boosts your immune system and energy levels, helping you feel alert and happier, along with other benefits.

-Antioxidants are vitamins found in berries, vegetables, whole grains, and even dark chocolate that fight free radicals that come into our body through breathing and environmental contaminants.
+Antioxidants are vitamins found in berries, vegetables, whole grains, and even dark chocolate.
+They fight free radicals that come into our body through breathing and environmental contaminants.

 Without sufficient antioxidants, the free radicals will travel throughout your body and damage healthy cells, which can leave to heart disease and blood damage.